On My Mind (Ellie Goulding song)

-"On My Mind" is a song by English singer Ellie Goulding from her third studio album, Delirium (2015).
-It was released as the lead single from Delirium on 17 September 2015 by Polydor Records.
+"On My Mind" is a song by English singer-songwriter Ellie Goulding from her third studio album, Delirium (2015).
+It was released as the lead single from Delirium on 18 September 2015 by Polydor Records.
 Written by Goulding, Max Martin, Savan Kotecha and Ilya Salmanzadeh, "On My Mind" is an electropop and R&B song whose instrumentation consists of scratchy guitars, trap drums, slapped beats and sharp, syncopated electronica.
 Lyrically, "On My Mind" talks about a one-night stand with someone the protagonist should not be with, prompting a dichotomy between heart and head.
 Though firmly denied by Goulding, many critics considered it an answer song to Ed Sheeran's "Don't".

 "On My Mind" received mostly positive reviews from music critics, who praised it for being a radio-friendly song, as well as Goulding's vocals.
 Multiple critics found it similar to the Police's 1979 song "Message in a Bottle".
 Commercially, "On My Mind" became another top-ten entry for Goulding in the United Kingdom, as well as in Australia and other five territories, while reaching the top 20 in other seven countries.
 In the United States, it reached number 13 on the Billboard Hot 100.
 Its Western-themed music video, directed by Emil Nava, was inspired by the 1991 film Thelma & Louise and shows Goulding in a revenge story in Las Vegas.